jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 how to test that an Exception is raised
 ---------------------------------------------------------------------------------

 red: make it fail
 #################################################################################

-I add a line to raise the ZeroDivisionError_ and comment out the code that randomly fails
+I add a line to cause the ZeroDivisionError_ and comment out the code that randomly fails in ``test_calculator.py``

 .. code-block:: python
+  :emphasize-lines: 2

+  def test_multiplication(self):
+      ...

   def test_division(self):
       src.calculator.divide(self.x, 0)